MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-managed-migration-guide.md

 - The design of the target environment and the mapping between source and destination.
  - Ensuring that all OneDrive users and SharePoint sites are provisioned.
- - Determine who gets what data – Large Shared data should go to SharePoint Online, while mostly user owned data should go to OneDrive.
+ - Determine where to migrate your content.
+Content that is shared among many users is best migrated to SharePoint.
+Content primarily owned and consumed by one user is best migrated to that user's OneDrive account
   - Address large data owners and make informed decisions to split up this data and migrate into SharePoint sites.
- - If large data amounts are being migrated, make sure that you have provisioned adequate storage in the destination before migrating.
+ -  Ensure that you have provisioned adequate storage in the destination before migrating, especially when moving a large amount of data.

 - The amount of content you migrate.
 Determine if content is redundant, out of date, or still relevant.
-- Understand the scope of your project, anytime restrictions, or deadlines
+- Understand the scope of your project, time restrictions, or deadlines
 - Build your user onboarding into your upfront planning.
 Communicate early and often with your users about the migration and how it will impact them.
 Don't wait until the very end to start preparing them for the change.

 Before beginning your migration, it is important that you perform an analysis of your current environment.
-Only you know your data and how and who uses it.

 ### Inventory scan

-You or your customer might have a relative idea of how many users are in their source domain and how many they might want to migrate.
-However, it is important to get an accurate count of the user base by running an **Inventory Scan.**  This scan will let you know how many users are in the domain and help determine who owns the data.
+You or your customer might have a relative idea of how many users and files are in the source environment and which might be migrated.
+However, it is important to get an accurate count of the user base and files (including the size) by running an **Inventory Scan**.
+This scan will let you know how many users and files are in the source environment and help determine who owns the data.
 To learn more, see [Running a migration inventory scan with Mover.](mover-scan.md)

 Using the results from your inventory scan, assess and remediate in the following areas: